LeaKaftan/leakaftan/content/research/index.md

 "Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

 "Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

+## Other side projects

+"How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, field period under preparation